 Instructions

-- Cut the garlic bulb in half and coat in a little oil.
+- Cut the garlic bulb in half, or just slice the end of the bulb off and coat in a little oil.
+Wrap it in foil so it doesn't burn.

 - Put the chickpeas and the garlic on a baking tray and roast in the oven at 200C for about 20 minutes until the garlic is soft and the chickpeas are crispy.